 ** With the permission of the department chair an appropriate 3000-4000 level course may replace JUS 4700.

 The Director of the Forensic Science Program, with the approval of the Department Chair, may allow a non-Justice Studies major to take a Forensic Science class without taking the necessary Justice Studies prerequisites.
 Such students will be limited to 9 s.h. of Forensic Science classes.

 Requirements for the minor in Applied Forensic Science

 21 s.h.: JUS 2420, 3890, 3960, 3970, 4010, 4100, and 4150

 - Fayetteville Police Department

-- North Carolina International Association for Identification (NCIAI)
+- North Carolina Chapter of the International Association for Identification (NCIAI)

 - FBI National Academy Associates (FBI NAA)